asangvnit/sysprog-workshop/Linux.md

 ## Getting started

 You can install linux on your laptop/desktop directly.
-Alternatively, you can use `multipass` to install it inside a `virtual machine` as per detailed instructions can be found in [Setup](Setup.md).
+Alternatively, you can use `multipass` to install it inside a `virtual machine` as per the detailed instructions in [Setup](Setup.md).
 Please follow those instructions (if you haven't done so already and then come back here).

 Now we are connect to the multipass ubuntu instance `sysprog` you had created earlier (Those running on Windows can omit `sudo` on Window cmd prompt).